-- Log into the 6310-DX command line as a user with full Admin access rights.
-Depending on your device configuration, you may be presented with an Access selection menu.
+- Select the device in Remote Manager and click Actions > Open Console, or log into the IX20 local command line as a user with full Admin access rights. - Depending on your device configuration, you may be presented with an Access selection menu.
 Type admin to access the Admin CLI. - 2.
 At the command line, type config to enter configuration mode: